rpicard/curve25519.js/README.md

 ### Contributing

-The wrapper is pretty simple, so hopefully it won't need many bug fixes once it's stable If you see something wrong or you have something to add, feel free to open up an issue or submit a pull request.
+The wrapper is pretty simple, so hopefully it won't need many bug fixes once it's stable.
+If you see something wrong or you have something to add, feel free to open up an issue or submit a pull request.
 I'll take a look and we'll decide if it should be patched in.